WinnerWind/godot-pastebin/README.md

 4. Create folder `secrets` in the project root.
 5. Create file `url.txt` in your `secrets` folder.
 6. Put the URL as it is in that file.
+7. Export for web, for desktop, for whatever.

 ### Serving Pastes
 Simply host the directory in which all your pastes are outputted.
 An example way of doing this using NGINX is: